algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 Next week we plan to:

 - finish the assembler program,
-- continue the Test Plan,
+- finish the Test Plan,
 - continue the documentation of the assembly language,
 - begin to decode the binary file in the v-processor,
 - make the functions corresponding to the instructions, in C.